charlotte12l/am207_fisher/README.md

     - We give instances of successes and failures of applying FIL for the MNIST dataset.

 - Extensions
-    - FIL for OOD and overfitting detection.
+    - FIL for new applications in OOD and overfitting detection.

 ## Reference